MuhammedHMahmood/spring2020-cs160-team-nutella/README.md

 3) Where can I view dishes in my area?

    On the home page, there is a button you can press to that will lead you to a page full of dishes in your area.
-If you have logged in,        there is a link in the top left that will take you to the same page.
+If you have logged in,        there is a link on the top left side that will take you to there.

 4) Is Mom’s Kitchen free?